 “I am done.”

-Letting anyone compromise your level of satisfaction (or worse, allowing them to attempt to sabotage it) is committing a crime against yourself.
+By allowing a toxic person to compromise your level of satisfaction, you’re committing a crime against yourself.
 Hold people responsible for their actions, then let them go for good.
 You are nobody’s bitch and martyrdom has been out of style for centuries.